 Pinot Noir: Historical ROI

-Pinot Noir, especially from Burgundy, has shown exceptional performance in the fine wine market.
-Its exclusivity, aging potential, and limited production have made it one of the most sought-after investments globally.
+Pinot Noir from Burgundy has been one of the standout performers in the fine wine investment market over the past two decades.
+Its exclusivity, aging potential, and tight production have made it one of the most sought-after alternative assets globally, with returns that rival traditional financial instruments in strong vintage years.

 - Burgundy’s Market Dominance: Over the past decade, Burgundy Pinot Noir has consistently outperformed other wine categories.
 Investment-grade wines like those from Domaine de la Romanée-Conti (DRC) and Leroy have seen annual price increases of 10–20%, with rare vintages appreciating even further.